SafaaHussain/SafaaHussain.github.io/index.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/8/8b/Hurricane_Fran_sept_1996.jpg"
 alt="https://upload.wikimedia.org/wikipedia/commons/8/8b/Hurricane_Fran_sept_1996.jpg" width="450" height="400">

 <p>Hurricanes are one of the deadliest and costliest natural disasters.
 There are roughly 85 hurricanes a year, but not all of them cause as much damage as Hurricane Katrina which killed 1,836 people and cost $100 BILLION in property damage.
-In order to be prepared for the disaster, for you never know when it might strike, you should follow the advice below.
+In order to be prepared for the disaster, for you never know when it might strike, you should follow the advice below.<br>

 1. Create a hurricane kit. <br>
 It should contain:<br>